 🏭 Industry

-• Steel and building materials sector has steady demand, but valuations require earnings consistency.
+• Steel and building materials sector growth remains steady, but valuations are more conservative compared to APL Apollo.

 🔎 Conclusion